Karpowership refused environmental approvals for S.Africa projects

-JOHANNESBURG, June 24 (Reuters) - Karpowership has been refused environmental approvals for three gas-to-power projects in South Africa, the Department of Forestry, Fisheries and the Environment said on Thursday.
+JOHANNESBURG (Reuters) -Karpowership has been refused environmental approvals for three gas-to-power projects in South Africa, the Department of Forestry, Fisheries and the Environment said on Thursday.

 Turkey’s Karpowership was a major winner in a 2,000 megawatt government emergency power tender designed to help ease crippling electricity outages.